-For this post, let’s cater to the biggest sunglasses debate of the day: Revo VS Regular Polarized sunglasses - what should you go for?
+For this post, let’s cater to the biggest sunglasses debate of the day: Royaux VS Regular Polarized sunglasses - what should you go for?

-Are Revo sunglasses better than the regular polarized ones?
+Are Royaux sunglasses better than the regular polarized ones?
 What makes the two of them different, and which one is going to suit you best.
 Let's take a look.

 What Are Polarized Sunglasses?

 Polarized lenses have a special filter coating on them that blocks out all the horizontally-oriented light.
 With vertical openings in the filter, they'll only allow the light oriented in a single direction (vertical) to pass through.

 Most of the sunlight bouncing off smooth surfaces like the car windshield or a lake are horizontally-oriented.
 With all the unwanted glare blocked out, only limited, beneficial light enters your eye, greatly enhancing vision.

 Our stylish, polarized sunglasses, like the Scorpion Tail, won’t just look stunning on your face, they’ll also keep you protected from the nasty reflections.

 Benefits of polarized lenses

 Polarized lenses have long since been the go-to option for sunglasses shoppers - at least up until the rise of the Revo shades!

 So what makes them a popular choice?
 Here are the benefits of polarized lenses: